 In later material, he jokes about continuing the cycle of abuse.

-This piece can’t be taken as literal proof of Bill or his wife beating their children.
+This piece can’t be taken as a literal proof of Bill, or his wife, beating their children.
 But it can be taken as a sign that he still thought it was funny.

-At a famous speech at the NAACP, he talked about how the lack of “parenting” and “respect” in the black community were destroying it, the implication was that “respect” included the kinds of pain, shame and fear-based punishments he spoke of enduring.
+At a famous speech at the NAACP, he talked about how the lack of “parenting” and “respect” in the black community was destroying it; the implication was that “respect” included the kinds of pain, shame, and fear-based punishments he spoke of enduring.

-Corporal punishment persists, in part, because all discussion of it devolve into “my parents hit me, and look how I turned out”.
-That’s an effective pro-corporal-punishment argument when people hear your name and think “what a success”.
-When people hear your name and think “what a rapist”, the argument changes.
+Corporal punishment persists, in part, because all discussion of it devolves into “my parents hit me, and look how I turned out.”
+That’s an effective pro-corporal-punishment argument when people hear your name and think, “what a success.”
+When people hear your name and think, “what a rapist,” the argument changes.

 My parents didn’t hit me much when I was a kid.
-But one time, as punishment, my father took me into his bedroom, loaded a gun in front of me and put it to my head.
-And in that moment, I learned the only lessons corporal punishment teaches in a complete and overwhelming way- Life is cheap, obey, and when you can’t, don’t get caught.
+But one time, as punishment, my father took me into his bedroom, loaded a gun in front of me, and put it to my head.
+And at that moment, I learned the only lessons corporal punishment teaches in a complete and overwhelming way; Life is cheap, obey, and when you can’t, don’t get caught.

 These seem to be the lessons Bill Cosby learned, too.

-Raping dozens of women, spanning decades, and not offering any type of apology when a sworn confession leaks out shows a great disregard for human life.
-Particularly the lives of people with less power than you have; which is the dynamic of corporal punishment.
+Raping dozens of women, spanning decades, and not offering any type of apology when sworn confessions leak out shows a great disregard for human life.
+Particularly the lives of people with less power than you have, which is the dynamic of corporal punishment.
 And not getting caught seems to be the overarching theme Cosby applied to his crimes.
 Cosby has a team of lawyers fighting to keep as much of this quiet as possible.

-The other reason we defend spanking is because, if we spank, the child stops misbehaving and we feel better.
+The other reason we defend spanking is that if we spank, the child stops misbehaving, and we feel better.
 When you are the parent of a three-year-old who is climbing the refrigerator, you become convinced your child’s obedience equates to their safety and success.
 If they obey you, or whoever else is in charge, when you tell them to study, they’ll succeed in school and get a high-paying job.
-If they obey when you say “say no to drugs” they’ll be spared the pain of addiction.
+If they obey when you say “say no to drugs,” they’ll be spared the pain of addiction.
 If they obey about sex, you won’t have to raise a grandchild.

 The pay-out of spanking is instantaneous.
 The problems it causes (mostly behavioral and academic ones) aren’t, and they can be caused by other things.
 And when your child is three and scaling the refrigerator, you don’t think that someday you’ll want them to disobey.